raomegha/ImpactOfSocialDistancingOnInfluenza/README.md

-There were only 208 laboratory-confirmed cases of influenza nationwide in the month of April 2020 – compared to 30,567 at the same time in 2019.
+There were only 208 laboratory-confirmed cases of influenza nationwide in the month of May 2020 – compared to 30,567 at the same time in 2019.

 I wanted to see if social distancing due to COVID-19 had a significant impact on these numbers.
 As a result, this study was done.